bluekitchen/btstack/port/stm32-sx1280/README.md

 Support for Broadcaster and Peripheral roles.

-The current Makefile project compiles the gatt_counter.c example.
+The Makefile project compiles gatt_counter, gatt_streamer_server, hog_mouse and hog_keyboard examples.

 ## Limitation

 ### Advertising State:
-- Only advertises on Channel 37
 - Advertises as fast as possible, back to back
 - Only Connectable Advertising supported
 - Only fixed public BD_ADDR of 33:33:33:33:33:33 is used